 As previously stated, a willingness to openly communicate with family, friends, and/or counselors is vital when addressing problems, and creating safe spaces for communication will ensure that the child can voice needs that may initially go unseen.
 Consider the race of any professional you are engaging in services with and whenever possible and make an effort to identify and work with folks who reflect the racial background of your child.
 This includes your child’s dentist, doctor, spiritual leaders, coaches, tutors, etc.

 There’s a common worry about transracial adoption that a parent’s love is not enough for a child to be protected from prejudices.
 While it might be true that one parent cannot protect their child from the rest of the world, a parent’s job remains no less important.
 As a transracial family, your experience is unique.
-And though parenthood may be unpredictable at times, transracial adoption is a worthwhile and meaningful journey.
+And though parenthood may be unpredictable at times, the transracial child adoption process is a worthwhile and meaningful journey.
 If you are considering starting your foster or adoptive parent journey, visit our Foster Care and Adoption page to learn more about the benefits of foster care and how you can be a resource to a child in need.

 Written by: Rachel Miller